 • Use one dried fruit or a mix of them.

-• Add 1-2 teaspoons cocoa powder to make a chocolate version of these.
+• Add 1-2 teaspoons cocoa powder to make a chocolate version of the Fruit and Nut Bars.

 I’d love to hear your feedback on this post, so please rate and comment below!